AdaCore/why3/doc/whyml.rst

 ``i``.

 We first prove the termination of this recursive function.
-It amounts to give it a *variant*, that is a value that strictly decreases at each recursive call with respect to some well-founded ordering.
+It amounts to giving it a *variant*, that is a value that strictly decreases at each recursive call with respect to some well-founded ordering.
 Here it is as simple as the list ``l`` itself: